Lead, Bertarelli Foundation's Marine Science Programme

 - Jessica Savage (PhD student)

-The Marine Science programme is kindly supported by the Bertarelli Foundation.
-Additional funding has been provided by the Darwin Plus funding from Defra and FCDO.
+The Marine Science Programme is kindly supported by the Bertarelli Foundation.
+Additional funding has been provided by the Darwin Plus and Darwin Local funding from DEFRA and FCDO.